Cathy347Le/made-from-scratch/notes.md

 - In product.js - remove IDs.
 MongoDB creates their own
 - Create fake users with one being an admin
 - Create function to import and destroy data
+- ThinkMovie and Petz seed data is another approach.
+- You can check this is your local browser or in MongoDB

 #### Create Routes